UAE first in the Arab world to grant paternity leave for private sector employees

-Men working in the UAE’s private sector can avail of a five-day paid paternity leave to take care of their newborns, it was announced on Sunday.
+Men working in the UAE’s private sector can take a five-day paid paternity leave to take care of their newborns, authorities announced on Sunday.

-The UAE President, Sheikh Khalifa bin Zayed Al Nahyan, approved the amendments to the Labor law, granting private sector employees paid leave to care for the child, reported the Emirates News Agency (WAM).
+The UAE President, Sheikh Khalifa bin Zayed Al Nahyan, approved the amendments to the labor law, granting private sector employees paid paternity leave, reported the Emirates News Agency (WAM).

 According to the new law, male employees in private sector companies will get five days of paid parental leave, to be taken within six months of the child’s birth.

-At presnt, female employees of the private sector get a 45-day maternity leave.
+At present, female employees of the private sector get a 45-day maternity leave.

-The paid parental leave is the latest benefit for employees in the private sector, and the UAE will be the first Arab country to grant parental leave to employees in the private sector, the WAM report said.
+The paid parental leave is the latest benefit for employees in the private sector, and the UAE will be the first Arab country to grant patrnity leave to private sector employees, the latest benefit for private sector staff, the WAM report said.

 The decree aims to further cement family cohesion and stability, enhance UAE’s position and competitiveness in the field of gender balance, and encourage young talent to work in the private sector.